Skip to main content

 HTTPS Enforcement

-MCP requests require HTTPS by default.
+Requests to the deprecated WooCommerce MCP endpoint require HTTPS by default.
 For local development, you can disable this requirement:

 add_filter( 'woocommerce_mcp_allow_insecure_transport', '__return_true' );